NetSPI/SQLC2/README.md

 # SQLC2
 SQLC2 is a PowerShell script for deploying and managing a command and control system that uses SQL Server as both the control server and the agent.
+At its core, SQLC2 is just a PowerShell script, a TSQL script, and a few tables in an SQL Server instance that tracks agents, commands, and results.
+Nothing too fancy, but it may prove to be useful on some engagements.

-For more information and a walkthrough of how to get started with SQLC2 setup check out the blog at https://blog.netspi.com/.
+For a more complete overview of SQLC2 check out the blog at https://blog.netspi.com/.

 ### Author and License
 * Author: Scott Sutherland (@_nullbind), NetSPI - 2018